-The second target area was the outer-most curved surface (extrados) of an elbow, upstream from the first area.
+The second target area was the outermost curved surface (extrados) of an elbow, upstream from the first area.
 It was possible to hear the fluid as it accelerated around the bend in the elbow.
-The structure of the aluminum weather jacket elbow precluded the possibility of using the dynamic scan mode (the irregular surface and sudden step changes properly).
+The structure of the aluminum weather jacket elbow precluded the possibility of using the dynamic scan mode (the irregular surface and sudden step changes did not allow the encoder to operate THE BENEFITS properly).
 A 50×50 mm (2×2 in) grid was mapped out on the surface of the elbow so that the scan area was the elbow's extrados (where FAC was most likely to occur).